 Cooley, Mason

 Corona, Vicki.
-Living U.S. dance instructor, author, and owner of Dance Fantasy Cultural Arts Center and Dance Fantasy Productions in North Hollywood, California.
+Living American dance instructor, author, and owner of Dance Fantasy Cultural Arts Center and Dance Fantasy Productions in North Hollywood, California.
 Corona is a seasoned performer, choreographer, costumer, dance instructor, crafter, ethno-historian, publisher, booking agent, and a former U.S. Army Race Relations Expert.
 She has lived in many countries, traveled the planet extensively, and performed world dances professionally since the age of six.

 Coué, Émile